 Kohl-Welles's career in state politics started in 1992 when the King County Council appointed her to replace 36th District Representative Larry Phillips (b.
 1956), who had been elected to the King County Council on the 1991 ballot.
 The district encompasses Magnolia, Queen Anne, Phinney Ridge and parts of Ballard, Crown Hill, the Denny Regrade, Fremont, Greenwood, Lake Union, Loyal Heights, and Sunset Hill.
 By the time she was required to run in the November 1992 election, Kohl had the advantage of being a one-session incumbent, and she told primary voters that although she was new to the job, she was working hard and deserved a chance to win a full two-year term.

-Since her election to the Senate in 1994, Kohl-Welles, when opposed, has consistently won re-election with well over 80 percent of the vote.
-She regularly receives endorsements from educators, labor, women, environmental activists, realtors, public safety workers, and community advocacy organizations.
-The King County Municipal League has consistently rated her "outstanding."
+Since her election to the Senate in 1994, Kohl-Welles, when opposed, consistently won re-election with well over 80 percent of the vote.
+She regularly received endorsements from educators, labor, women, environmental activists, realtors, public safety workers, and community advocacy organizations.
+The King County Municipal League consistently rated her "outstanding."